 - Here’s an auto tip: avoid parking your car near trees, street lamps, power lines, or even in your driveway—it’s more likely to be struck by flying shingles or branches.
 If you can, park your vehicle in a garage or carport.

-Wildfire conditions are especially concerning this year.
-Parts of Saskatchewan, Manitoba, and British Columbia have already reported significant drought or record low rainfalls between January and April of this year.
-Additionally, Southern BC, Alberta and parts of Northern (east and west) Ontario are also forecasted for a hot and dry summer with below normal rain levels.
-These heat waves and extended periods of dry weather typically mean a more active forest fire season and poor air quality for areas downwind of the fires that’ll last until about September.
+Wildfire conditions have been especially concerning in recent years, as hot and dry summers with below normal rain levels become the norm across the country.
+Heat waves and extended periods of dry weather typically mean a more active forest fire season and poor air quality for areas downwind of the fires that last for months afterward.

 Wildfires spread fairly quickly, but there are many precautions you can take to fireproof your home or cottages, including: